Take a Leap into an Adventure of a Lifetime with a Gap Year

 A gap year can be a great way to investigate a career path and see if it would interest you in the future.

-If you love animals and are interested in being veterinarian, why not get hands on experience now?
+If you love animals and are interested in being a veterinarian, why not get hands-on experience now?
 Try an incredible opportunity to be a farmhand in the rugged New Zealand landscape or assist directly with veterinarian professionals globally and learn on the job.